 In 2009 Art brought the true story property “LETTERS TO GOD” to a Florida production team at Possibility Pictures and rewrote the script which was ultimately released on 900 screens by Vivendi in 2010 and received a 2011 Movie Guide nomination for “Best Film for a Family Audience.”

 D'Alessandro's “SHE DRIVES ME CRAZY”, a script about sisters reconciling after years of estrangement, was produced in Canada by Shaftesbury Films.
-Starring “The OC” and “CSI” actress Melinda Clarke and produced by Kelly Rowan, SDMC now airs on Lifetime Movie Network, Canada’s CTV and internationally.
+Starring “The OC” and “CSI” actress Melinda Clarke and produced by Kelly Rowan.
 In November of 2010 it won Canada’s version of the Emmy, a Gemini Award, for “Best TV Movie”.

 His 1999 family comedy feature “ALL SHOOK UP” (Sarah Chalke and the late Frank Gorshin) was an official selection of both the Florida Film Festival and the Aspen Comedy Arts Festival.
 He’s also co-produced recent indie films “BIGFOOT COUNTY” and “LEFT OF CENTER.”